ameygat/githuballrepo/README.md

 # Git All Repos

-Python script to clone all repositories from a user or organization on Github.
+Python script to clone all repositories from a public user or organization on Github.

 ## Usage